gatsby-inc/gatsby-starter-newsletter/README.md

 Use the files in this project as an initial commit to a new private Github repository.
 Submit your solution as a pull request to that repository.
 Please include a PR description that explains the approach to the problems.
 You may also use that opportunity to explain how you prioritized the items or communicate anything else of importance.

-When you’ve completed your project, please send the link to the private repository to [caitlin.byrnes@gatsbyjs.com](mailto:caitlin.byrnes@gatsbyjs.com).
+When you’ve completed your project, please send the link to the private repository to [caitlin.byrnes@gatsbyjs.com](mailto:caitlin.byrnes@gatsbyjs.com) or [vitaliy.peker@gatsbyjs.com](mailto:vitaliy.peker@gatsbyjs.com).
 Please make sure to share the private repository with the following Github users:

-- smthomas
+- vitaliy-at-gatsby
-- TylerBarnes
+- rmatambo8
-- thinkybeast
+- aghreed
-- meganesu
+- greglobinski
 - fk
 - jxnblk